smartcommunitylab/AAC-Org/server/README.md

 `server.port` – The port the server is running at.
 Sample value: `7979`

 `server.servlet.session.cookie.name` – Name of the session cookie, used to avoid conflicts with other applications that use the name _JSESSIONID_ and may be running on the same host.
-Sample value: `ORMANAGERSESSIONID`
+Sample value: `ORGMANAGERSESSIONID`

-`spring.datasource.url` – Database server for the Organization Management server.
+`spring.datasource.url` – Database server for the Org-Manager server.
 The format may vary depending on the database type.
 A typical format can look like this: `jdbc:<database type>://<host>:<port>/<database name>`\
 Sample value: `jdbc:postgresql://localhost:5432/orgmanager`

 `spring.datasource.username` – Name of the user in the database